poare/lqcd/notes.md

   - Job 230701.
 Using two clover solvers with solveU = CL_u:solver(1e-10, 1000, 1e-25, 2000)
   - Job 230706.
 Using two clover solvers with the single inverter, solveU = CL_u:solver(1e-22, 10000)
 - Tried to fix and hermitian conjugate the propagator instead of just conjugate, output stored in 5799.

+Notes 10/21:
+- Statistical analysis seems to be correct, I checked with Anthony's program.
+At this point I'm waiting on the server to come back up to keep running tests, and will probably see if it's gauge covariant soon.
+- Next up: Time to actually parse the 3-pt function stuff.
+- How should the error be scaling when I change the bootstrap number?
+Mine is relatively constant right now.
+- Renormalization on the lattice: Quarks and gluon operators have the same symmetry, so can mix into each other under renormalization.
+That's why in a lot of papers there's a mixing matrix with the PDFs:
+$$
+  \begin{pmatrix} f_q(x) \\ f_g(x)\end{pmatrix} =
+  \begin{pmatrix} Z_{qq} & Z_{qg} \\ Z_{gq} & Z_{gg} \end{pmatrix}
+  \begin{pmatrix} f_q^0 \\ f_g^0\end{pmatrix}
+$$
+  - I should try to learn about how renormalization works with things like this, it seems very important.
+- Symmetry breaking to hypercubic group $H(4)$.
+When we break Lorentz symmetry by putting a lattice in, we break the Lorentz symmetry down to the hypercubic group.
+When we tensor irreps of the Lorentz group together (for example, the operator $\mathcal O_{\mu_1\mu_2\mu_3\mu_4}$ lives in a representation of the Lorentz group tensored together 4 times) we don't mix subspaces of "different powers".
+In the hypercubic group, this isn't necessarily true and we instead get mixing from different powers, which is an issue
+  - Breaking down to $H(4)$ means that there are less symmetry elements, so more operators have the same symmetries.
+This implies that more operators on the lattice are allowed to mix in the continuum under renormalization.
+  - Can only calculate moments of GPDs up to order 4 because of this